ToukoH/ML-D-Project/README.md

 # ML-D-Project

-To run code locally, run:
+To run code locally, run the following in shell (local terminal or in vs code cntr + shift + p -> create new python terminal):

 ```
 python3 -m venv venv